MITRECND/chopshop/README.md

 path to the file you want created on disk.
 The full path is handled by the -s argument to chopshop.
 For example:
 <pre>
-chopshop -f foo.pcap -s "/tmp/%N" "gh0st_decode -c -r -s; awesome_carver -s"
+chopshop -f foo.pcap -s "/tmp/%N" "gh0st_decode -s; awesome_carver -s"
 </pre>

 This will make sure each carved file from gh0st_decode go into